title

 Origins

-The colder and wetter climate that began around 1300 CE continued to create shorter seasons for farming in Europe.
-In the 1590s Europe suffered from periods of prolonged rain, drought, and some exceptionally cold and long winters.
-In these years, harvest failures occurred in many areas from Scandinavia to Italy.
+The colder and wetter climate that began around the year 1300 continued to create shorter seasons for farming in Europe.
+In the 1590s Europe suffered from periods of prolonged rain, drought and some exceptionally cold and long winters.
+In these years, harvest failures occurred in many areas from Norway and Sweden to Italy.
 There was starvation and plague.
 More beggars were roaming about.
 Spain lost perhaps half a million inhabitants.
 Food shortages caused prices of food to rise.
 Prophesies were made that the world would end in the year 1600.
 Instead came a temporary return of favorable weather and recovery.
-But after 1600 and through the seventeenth century would come more agricultural crises, more food shortages, various economic difficulties in Spain, England, France and the Holy Roman Empire, here and there some population decline.
+But after 1600 and through the century came more agricultural crises, more food shortages, various economic difficulties in Spain, England, France and the Holy Roman Empire, and here and there some population decline.

-Another hell in the 1600s would be the work of Europe's monarchs.
+Another hell in the 1600s was the work of Europe's monarchs.
 The first half of the century embodied a lot of warring.
 It was a century in which monarchs increased the size of their armies and increased taxes to pay for it, a burden on a population already barely surviving.
-In the1600s would come scattered uprisings by desperate and unhappy people - none big enough to substantially change the political landscape.
+In the1600s were also scattered uprisings by desperate and unhappy people, no uprising big enough to substantially change the political landscape.

 Witches, a Widening War and Pogroms

-The Habsburgs intended to secure power over the Baltic Sea, to secure their power against Denmark and Sweden and to throttle Dutch trade across the Baltic.
-Sweden had recently become one of Europe's more prosperous countries, growing from a country of peasants with a barter economy and few towns to a country that attracted foreign investment and had become a leading producer of iron and copper.
-Sweden had grown as a European power, and the Protestant king of Sweden, Gustavus II, feared a Habsburg move against Sweden's domination of the Baltic Sea, and he too had territorial ambitions.
-He expanded into Poland, and after having eliminated hostilities against him there he was free to move into northern Germany.
-Gustavus invaded northern Germany, at Pomerania, on June 6, 1630.
+The Habsburgs intended to secure power over the Baltic Sea in order to secure power against Denmark and Sweden and to throttle Dutch trade.
+Sweden had recently become one of Europe's more prosperous countries, growing from a country of peasants and few towns to a country with a money economy that attracted foreign investment and a leading producer of iron and copper.
+Sweden had grown as a European power, and the Protestant king of Sweden, Gustavus II, feared a Habsburg move against Sweden's domination of the Baltic Sea.
+Gustavus, too, had territorial ambitions.
+He expanded into Poland, and, after having eliminated hostilities against him there, he was free to move into northern Germany.
+Gustavus invaded northern Germany at Pomerania on June 6, 1630.
 Protestant princes joined Gustavus' forces, and in 1631 they crushed the Habsburg forces at Breitenfeld, securing northern Germany for Protestantism.
 Protestant Germany hailed Gustavus as a liberator.
 The Swedish army pushed on and wintered in Mainz.
 In the spring of 1632 the war resumed.
 A Protestant army from Saxony drove into Bohemia and occupied Prague.
 The Swedes drove as far south as Augsburg and Munich, and peasants in Bavaria responded to bullying from soldiers in Sweden's army by waging a small-scale war against them.

 In 1634, the Habsburgs defeated the Swedes at Nordlingen (120 kilometers northwest of Munich), and Gustavas of Sweden had gained Catholic France as an ally.
-France was concerned with Habsburg power - power rivalry counting for more than the Catholic-Protestant conflict.
+France was concerned with Habsburg power – power rivalry counting for more than the Catholic-Protestant conflict.
 France's army was small, poorly trained and equipped compared to the Habsburg forces.
 In 1635 the French marched eastward and crossed the Rhine River.
-The last and bloodiest phase of the war had begun, the war spreading across Europe: to places in Italy, to the border between Spain and France, to war between Denmark against Sweden.
-And the United Netherlands joined France in war against Spain.
+The last and bloodiest phase of the war had begun in places in Italy, along the border between Spain and France, and between Denmark and Sweden, and the United Netherlands joined France in war against Spain.
 In 1639, the navy of the United Netherlands annihilated the Spanish fleet.
 Portugal revolted against rule by Spain's Habsburg king and, in 1640, re-established its independence.

 Most of the fighting was in Germany, with soldiers and their camp followers trooping through the country.
 These mercenaries, in the tradition of knight-warriors, still believed that they were superior in rank to the common peasants.
 Discipline among them was lax, and criminal elements among the soldiers influenced those who had not been criminally inclined.
 Soldiers continued to bully and plundered peasants, and peasants continued to fight back, killing soldiers.
 The war damaged German fields.
 Bubonic plague and syphilis appeared.
 There were more witch hunts.
 Food shortages arose.
 Refugees from south-central Germany flocked into northern Germany.
 Pogroms against Jews occurred in cities such as Frankfort, Worms and Jena.